MagnusThome/BMW-M2-DCT-Gear-indicator/README.md

 # BMW-M2-DCT-Gear-indicator
 OBD2 / CAN bus to display current gear in a BMW M2 with DCT

 The clear uncluttered display can show either current DCT gear, speed, water or oil temperatures.
 I use speed when daily driving, current gear when driving back roads and temperatures when I'm on track.
-Thanks to the big digits and unclutered display I always see the number even when looking straight ahead and not at the display at all.
+Thanks to the big digits and uncluttered display I always see the number even when looking straight ahead and not at the display at all.

 The basis is that the unit gets OBD2 data from the car, calculates what gear you're in by matching rpm and speed and then sends this as fake OBD speed data to an OBD HUD display.
 So when you're in third gear it sends "speed" as "3" to the display, which is set to show speed.
 So it shows "3".
 Same thing with oil and water temperatures, they're all sent as "speed".